telatin/learn_bash/README.md

 ## What it is

-A list of example files to start using the Linux Command Line interface (CLI)
+A list of example files to start using the Linux Command Line interface (CLI).
+Originally prepared for [Bash for Bioinformatics](https://seq.space/notes/doku.php?id=bash-beginners) training

 ## History